 The Web Packager CLI generates a SXG corresponding to a given URL.

 Once the SXG file has been generated, upload it to your server and serve it with the

 application/signed-exchange;v=b3 MIME type.
 In addition, you will need to serve the SXG certificate as

 webpkgserver, acts as a reverse proxy for serving SXGs.
 Given a URL,

 webpkgserver will fetch the URL's contents, package them as an SXG, and serve the SXG in response.
 For instructions on setting up the Web Packager server, see How to set up signed exchanges using Web Packager.

-gen-signedexchangeis a tool provided by the webpackage specification as a reference implementation of generating SXGs.
+go/signed-exchangeis a minimal Go library provided by the webpackage specification as a reference implementation of generating SXGs.
 It is used as the basis for its reference CLI tool,

 Signed Exchanges are a delivery mechanism that make it possible to verify the origin and validity of a resource independently of how the resource was delivered.
 As a result, SXGs can be distributed by third-parties while maintaining full publisher attribution.